-Rottler Manufacturing has developed a special round high positive rake insert for cutting aluminum. Τn applications where hiqh а percentage of the work is this aluminum insert will surface heads, more economically, with smoother finishes, without oil, and it is designed for chip removal.
-Considering the price of the tool life the insert and carbide insert is coated roughly 1/10 the cost of CBN. cutting aluminum the When spindle RPM can be run at it's maximum speed.
+Rottler Manufacturing has developed a special round high positive rake insert for cutting aluminum.
+In applications where a high percentage of the work is aluminum this insert will surface heads, more economically, with smoother finishes, without oil, and it is designed for chip removal.
+Considering the price of the insert and tool life the coated carbide insert is roughly 1/10 the cost of CBN.
+When cutting aluminum the spindle RPM can be run at it's maximum speed.
 Coated carbide can be used to cut cast iron but the RPM must be reduced to between 500 and 1000.